 Checkpoint inhibitor immunotherapy for melanoma and other cancers may result in severe or fatal cardiotoxicity, even in the absence of a history of significant cardiac risk factors .
 High-dose steroids are indicated to treat myositis and other cardiac complications, but symptoms may progress in some cases despite steroids.
 The early institution of more aggressive immunosuppressive therapy and monitoring should be considered for patients without an immediate response to high-dose steroids.
 (See "Toxicities associated with checkpoint inhibitor immunotherapy", section on 'Cardiotoxicity'.)

 Misclassification of genetic variants in minority populations (September 2016)

 When an individual's genome is sequenced, the likelihood of an incidentally identified genetic variant is high.
 Genetic variants are classified for their pathogenicity based on data from population studies.
 However, many reference populations are heavily weighted to Caucasians and lack information from underrepresented minorities.
 In a recent study, five variants that are common in healthy African Americans were misclassified as pathogenic for hypertrophic cardiomyopathy .
 Clinicians must be aware of the potential for misclassification, especially in underrepresented minorities.
 (See "Incidental and secondary findings from genetic testing", section on 'Underrepresented ethnicities'.)

 PERIPHERAL VASCULAR DISEASE

-Ticagrelor in patients with peripheral artery disease (July 2016)
+Ticagrelor versus clopidogrel for prevention of cardiovascular events in patients with peripheral artery disease (January 2017)